FedericoBruzzone/statistical-methods-for-machine-learning/README.md

 # Statistical Methods for Machine Learning Exam

-**Disclaimer: We do not assume responsibility for the correctness of the answers.**
+**Disclaimer: My recommendation is to thoroughly study all the papers provided by the professor and carefully review the proofs before consulting this repository.
+We do not assume responsibility for the correctness of the answers.**

 This repository contains a LaTeX file that generates a PDF document comprising a comprehensive set of exam questions for the course "Statistical Methods for Machine Learning" taught by [Nicolo Cesa-Bianchi](https://cesa-bianchi.di.unimi.it/MSA/index_22-23.html).
 The PDF document includes both the questions and their corresponding answers.
 However, please note that we do not assume any responsibility for the correctness of the answers provided.